Stay tuned for our next Membership Class. Let us know if you are interested in joining our community.

 Upon completion, those who attended are able but not obligated to sign up for a membership interview, the second step of the membership process.

-For more information on how to become a member please contact the main office at: 908.647.0594 or email at email@example.com.
+For more information on how to become a member please contact the main office at: 908.647.0594 or reach out to MBC’s email.

 For many, baptism is the first public step of obedience to Christ.
 If you have not been baptized following salvation, we ask you to take this step before becoming a Member.